View Current

 1. currency and accuracy of information on owned pages - if information is or becomes out of date, is misleading or inaccurate, the information should not be published, or should be removed;

-2. language - web pages must use language that is in accordance with the University's Inclusive Language Policy, Brand Guidelines, Staff Code of Conduct and Code of Conduct;
+2. language - web pages must use language that is in accordance with the University's Inclusive Language Policy, Brand Guidelines, Staff Code of Conduct and Student Code of Conduct;

 3. appearance - web pages must be constructed utilising the templates provided with the platform and in accordance with the University's Brand Guidelines;